KevinWallst/AppointmentEZ/README.md

 - Email settings including BCC recipients and admin email

 These settings can be modified through the System Maintenance tab in the admin dashboard.

+## Repository Name

+The repository folder name has been updated from 'CursorTest' to 'AppointmentEZ' to match the project name.